containers/podlet/README.md

 Podman Global Options:
-      --cgroup-manager <MANAGER>             Cgroup manager to use [possible values: cgroupfs, systemd] --conmon <PATH>                        Path of the conmon binary --connection <CONNECTION_URI>          Connection to use for remote Podman service --events-backend <TYPE>                Backend to use for storing events [possible values: file, journald, none]
+      --cgroup-manager <MANAGER>             Cgroup manager to use [possible values: cgroupfs, systemd] --config <PATH>                        Location of the authentication config file --conmon <PATH>                        Path of the conmon binary --connection <CONNECTION_URI>          Connection to use for remote Podman service --events-backend <TYPE>                Backend to use for storing events [possible values: file, journald, none]